 A university is like a ship.
 It takes many hands on deck to make it run smoothly, with a strong captain at the helm to steer it in the right direction.
 Strong leaders work hard every day to make Virginia State University the thriving higher education institution that it is today.

 While the President is like the captain helping to steer the University’s focus, the Board of Visitors is the actual governing body for Virginia State University.
 It is responsible for controlling and expending funds of the University including its appropriations, appointing the President, establishing tuition and fee costs, as well as other duties.

-Dr. Keith T. Miller was appointed the 13th president of VSU by the Board of Visitors in 2010.
-President Miller is advised by members of the President’s Cabinet, composed of the chief of staff, vice presidents, several deans and associate deans, and other key University personnel.
+Dr. Pamela V. Hammond was appointed the interim president of VSU by the Board of Visitors in 2015.
+President Hammond is advised by members of the President’s Cabinet, composed of the chief of staff, vice presidents, several deans and associate deans, and other key University personnel.

 There are four vice presidents which oversee different areas.
-These include the Provost/Vice President of Academic Affairs W. Weldon Hill; Vice President of Administration and Finance David Meadows; Vice President for Institutional Advancement; and Vice President of Student Affairs Michael Shackleford.
+These include the Provost/Vice President of Academic Affairs W. Weldon Hill; Vice President of Administration and Finance Kevin Davenport; Vice President for Institutional Advancement Adrienne Whitaker; and Vice President of Student Affairs Letizia Gambrell-Boone.